 It’s ok to be strategic about your expressions of gratitude.
 Expressions of appreciation prior to the renewal series beginning have been proven to lift renewal rates by a meaningful number (enough to more than justify the cost).
 Where else can you apply that power of persuasion?
 Prior to announcing a new benefit, an event, an upgrade campaign?
 Make THANK YOU part of your tactical marketing plan.

-The best time to show gratitude to your members is when times are rough.
+The best time to show gratitude is when times are rough.

-Members who joined (and renewed) during uncertain times deserve all the gratitude you can muster.
+People who connected with you (and renewed) during uncertain times deserve all the gratitude you can muster.
 This is a “glass-half-full” time if there ever was one.
 Celebrate and delight the ones that hung in there, don’t mourn the ones who left, or those who resisted your persuasive invitations to join.

 - “Our records indicate you called member service today.
 Thank you!”